nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-22-attacktive_directory.md

 We first install [Kerbrute](https://github.com/ropnop/kerbrute) onto our local machine.

-We can then find out the command to enumerate valid usernames using the help menu of Kerbrute.
+We can then find out the command to enumerate valid usernames using the help menu of Kerbrute:

 ```
 /opt/kerbrute -h